tripitakit/timon/README.md

-A test-study for a Titanium Alloy client with custom sync adapter consuming the CRUD REST API of a self-hosted mongoDB Node.js (express) server app
+A test-study for a Titanium Alloy client with custom sync adapter consuming the CRUD REST API of a self-hosted mongoDB Node.js (express) server app.

-The server app project: [a link](https://github.com/tripitakit/timon-server)
+The server app project repository:  [timon-serverk](https://github.com/tripitakit/timon-server)

 References